History of HR and the CIPD

 Having achieved unity amongst the personnel, training and development traditions within a single institute, the newly formed IPD set about securing chartered status, an aspiration which had long been a matter of discussion within the former IPM.
 Chartered status was granted in 2000 and the CIPD came into existence from 1 July of that year.
 On 1 October 2003, CIPD awarded chartered status to over 37,000 full Members, Fellows and Companions of the Institute.

 The recent recession has seen a number of searching questions being asked about the purpose and future sustainability of organisations, and about the values, practices and leadership required to deliver enduring performance.
-CIPD is clear that HR has a fundamental role to play in contributing to sustainable organisation performance, and to the substantial social and economic benefits this bring.
-The CIPD is committed to playing a leading role in ensuring that HR professionals, organisations and the profession as a whole, are able to grasp the very real opportunities available now and in the future.
+In 2013, our centenary year, we launched a revised purpose ‘to champion better work and working lives by improving practices in people and organisation development for the benefit of individuals, businesses, economies and society’ reflecting an aim to increase its impact and to support and lead the profession to grasp the very real opportunities available now and in the future.

 - ROYAL COMMISSION ON TRADE UNIONS AND EMPLOYERS`ASSOCIATIONS.
 (1968) Report.
 London: HMSO.
 Cmnd 3623.
 Chairman: the Rt.
 Hon.
 Lord Donovan.